tamarabidone/microtubule_tip_relaxation/md_trajectory_analysis/README.md

 ![Naming scheme](./naming_scheme.png)

 All-atom molecular dynamics trajectories mapped to coarse-grained monomer-resolution representation are stored at google drive and can be accessed via links in `gdp-mt.url` and `gtp-mt.url`.
-The order of beads is as ollws:
+The order of beads is as follows:
 A01, A02, A03, A04,
 B01, B02, B03, B04,
 C01, C02, C03, C04,